-Type of employer Scheduled Bodie Community Adm Designating Transferee Admission Bodies Sub-type Local Authorities, Police and Town/Parish Councils Colleges Academies Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing, assum Appendix E) es long-term Fund participation (see Ongoing, but may mov see Note (a) Ongoing, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (See Appendix D - D.2 ) Stabilised contribution rate Yes - see Note (b) No No No No No Maximum time horizon - Note (c) 20 years 14 years 20 years Future working lifetime Future working lifetime Outstanding contract term Secondary rate - Note (d) Monetary amount Monetary amount % of payroll Monetary amount/% of payroll Monetary amount/% of payroll Monetary amount/% of payroll Treatment of surplus Covered by stabilisation arrangement kept at Primary rate.
-How the Administering Autho rity Preferred approach: contributions kept at future service rate.
-However, contractors may be permitted to reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 70% 75% if form of security offered 70% 75% if form of security offered 75% if form of security offered 75% if guaranteed by LA or academy 75% if other form of 80% otherwise 80% otherwise 80% otherwise security offered or has
+Type of employer pproaches used for different employers Scheduled Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies Sub-type Local Authorities, Police and Town/Parish Councils Colleges Academies Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing, assum Appendix E) es long-term Fund participation (see Ongoing, but may move to "gilts exit basis" - see Note (a) Ongoing, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (See Appendix D - D.2) Stabilised contribution rate Yes - see Note (b) No No No No No Maximum time horizon - Note (c) 20 years 14 years 20 years Future working lifetime Future working lifetime Outstanding contract term Secondary rate - Note (d) Monetary amount Monetary amount % of payroll Monetary amount/% of payroll Monetary amount/% of payroll Monetary amount/% of payroll Treatment of surplus Covered by stabilisation arrangement Preferred approa Preferred approach: contributions kept at future service rate.
+However, contractors may be permitted to reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 70% 75% if form of security offered 80% otherwise 70% 75% if form of security offered 80% otherwise 75% if form of security offered 80% otherwise 75% if guaranteed by LA or academy 75% if other form of security offered or has

-Type of employer Scheduled Bodies Admission Bodies and ating Employers Transferee Admission Bodies other guarantor (not LA or academy) 80% otherwise Phasing of contribution changes Covered by stabilisation arrangement At the discre Administerin None None None Note of rates - Note (f) Administering A • - contribution rates a ervals between val and amounts, and the level uations To be reviewed in last 3 years of contact New employer n/a n/a Note (g) Note (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable Scheduled Bodies are legally obliged to participate in the LGPS.
-In the rare event of cessation occurring (machinery of Government changes for example), the cessation debt principles applied would be as per Note (j) agreement. calculated on a bject to terms of admission Exit debt/credit will be basis appropriate to the of cessation - see Note (j) Participation is assumed to expire at the end of the contract.
+Type of employer Scheduled Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies other guarantor (not LA or academy) 80% otherwise Phasing of contribution changes Covered by stabilisation arrangement At the discr Administeri None None None Note of rates - Note (f) Administering A To be reviewed in last 3 years of contact New employer n/a n/a Note (g) Note (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable the LGPS.
+In th (machinery of es are legally oblige ne rare event of ces Government chang debt principles appl per Note (j) sation occurring es for example), agreemer calculated o subject to terms of admission it.
+Exit debt/credit will be in a basis appropriate to the es of cessation - see Note (j) Participation is assumed to expire at the end of the contract.
 Cessation debt/credit calculated on the ongoing basis, unless the admission agreement is terminated early by the contractor in which case the gilts exit basis would apply.
 Letting employers will be liable for future deficits and contributions arising.
 See Note (j) for further details

-\ Where the Administering Authority recognises a fixed contribution rate agreement between a letting authority and a contractor, the certified employer contribution rate will be derived in line with the methodology specified in the risk sharing agreement.
+^{} Where the Administering Authority recognises a fixed contribution rate agreement between a letting authority and a contractor, the certified employer contribution rate will be derived in line with the methodology specified in the risk sharing agreement.
 Additionally, in these cases, upon cessation the contractor's assets and liabilities will transfer back to the letting employer with no crystallisation of any deficit or surplus.
 Further detail on fixed contribution rate agreements is set out in Note (j)